netgroup-polito/frog4-openstack-do/README_INSTALL.md

         # Mysql DB
         connection = mysql+pymysql://orchestrator:ORCH_DBPASS@127.0.0.1/openstack_orchestrator

-#### Run the orchestrator
+#### Run the domain orchestrator
-You can launch the orchestrator by executing the following script in the orchestrator root folder, optionally specifying the configuration file (example: conf/config.ini):
+You can launch this domain orchestrator by executing the following script in the domain orchestrator root folder, optionally specifying the configuration file (example: conf/config.ini):

         python3 gunicorn.py [--d conf-file]